open-amt-cloud-toolkit/docs/docs/Tutorials/uitoolkit.md

 You will see the errors in the following scenarios:

 - Compilation errors if the ui-toolkit was not downloaded and installed to your react app.
-- MPS/RPS server not running, appropriate controls willfail to work.
+- MPS/RPS server not running, appropriate controls will fail to work.
 - MPS server running and device not connected.
 - If your browser is IE/Edge, there might be compatibility issues.